keithwhor/nodal/README.md

 Create an API server using Nodal's Models, PostgreSQL integration, built-in JSON API formatting, and Query Composer (ORM).
-Bi-directional migrations are packaged with Nodal out-of-the-box, meaning you can maintain the integrity of your data.
+Bi-directional migrations are packaged with Nodal, meaning you can maintain the integrity of your data.
 User (including password) and OAuth AccessToken models and controllers are pre-built for you and can be added easily to your project.